ga4gh/data-security/AAI/README.md

 Some data owners will own the whole "chain" providing all of the different kinds of brokers and will also operate Claim Clearinghouses.
-For instance, NIH is a data owner and might provide Cloud Buckets and operate an IDP and Identity Broker to utilize ERACommons and other identity resources.
+For instance, NIH is a data owner and might provide Cloud Buckets and operate an IDP and Broker to utilize ERACommons and other identity resources.

 A Data Owner should be able to, based on an Identity from an Identity Provider, express some sort of [permissions](#ga4gh-jwt-format) via the Claim Clearinghouse